 4. Briefly Explain The Process Of Risk Management

-Here, the interviewer will try to assess the extent to which you understand the risk management process and risk management framework.
+Here, the interviewer will try to assess the extent to which you understand the risk management process and framework.

 Tip 1: State the steps involved in risk management